 The Bank of England has donated some notes with significant, or low level, serial numbers to people and institutions that were involved in its development or that traditionally get one when a new series is launched.

 As mentioned earlier, the Queen was given the first note, while the Churchill War Rooms has been gifted the note AA01 001945.

 Pay a visit to your bank and take out some cash, visit an ATM to withdraw money or spend larger notes to get change and boost your chances of getting one.

 Around 5,200 ATMs dispense £5 notes according to the Bank of England and most have been adapted to handle the new polymer version.

-Alternatively, you could pick up one on eBay and hope that it rises in value later on.
-But as we mentioned earlier, watch out for fake notes.
+Alternatively, you could pick up one on eBay and hope that it rises further in value later on.
+Just watch out for fake notes.

 Other notes that could be worth a fortune

 There's also a chance that the old paper £5 note will be worth more once it is phased out and withdrawn from circulation, so you may want to hold onto the ones you have now.